wp-plugins/wp-ajaxify-comments/readme.txt

 == Changelog ==

+= 0.17.1 =
+* 'OnAfterUpdateComments' callback is now called after form data has been reset

 = 0.17.0 =
 * Added options to customize (default) WordPress messages
 * Disabled (auto) scrolling when comments are updated by "Auto update idle time"